 Hounsou was born in Benin in 1964.
 His father was a cook.
 He first moved to Lyon, France at the age of thirteen together with his brother.
-He faced a myriad of problems, dropped school, and became homeless for a while until a chance meeting with a photographer who introduced him to famed designer Thiery Mugler.
+He faced a myriad of problems, dropped out of school and became homeless for a while until he accidentally met with a photographer who introduced him to famed designer Thiery Mugler.
 Mugler helped him to mould a career in modelling and launched his professional career in 1987.
 He moved from Paris to the U.S in 1990.
 He would later appear in music videos by Paula Abdul and Janet Jackson’s Love Will Never Do.
 He made his debut in film through a role in Without You I’m Nothing.
 Other acts are in Gladiator, ER, In America, Lara Croft Tomb Raider: The Cradle of Life, and Blood Diamond.
-He would feature in Fast and Furious 7 which is due for release in 2014.
+He also starred in Fast and Furious 7 which was released in 2014.

 4. Adewalle Akinnuoye-Agbaje

 Just like Ejiofor, Adewalle is a British citizen but a son of Yoruba parents.
 He attended the University of London for a Masters in Law.
-His popular films include Bourne Identity as Wombosi, The Mummy Returns, Lost, Oz, G.I Joe: The Rise of Cobra, The Samurai, Thor: The Dark World, Get Rich or Die Tryin’, among others.
-He is currently shooting Pompeii due in 2014.
+His popular films include Bourne Identity as Wombosi, The Mummy Returns, Lost, Oz, G.I Joe: The Rise of Cobra, The Samurai, Thor: The Dark World, Get Rich or Die Tryin’, Pompeii, among others.

 5. Benjamin Ochieng

 The actor was born in the Kenyan capital of Nairobi and has been rising in Hollywood step by step.
 He has mostly appeared in roles that demand a speaker who is fluent in Swahili language.
 He has been credited in numerous short films and documentaries such as Kwame and Mind Tricks.
-His major roles in film are in the films American Crude, The Disciple, and The Anatolian, Inception, and Tears of the Sun.
+His major film roles are in American Crude, The Disciples, The Anatolian, Inception, and Tears of the Sun.
 He has had immense success in TV series especially X-Files.
 Before that, he featured in General Hospital, The Terminal, and The Shield.